harryf/comedy/docs/_shows/20191021_Kontiki_21st_October_2019.md

 >
 > Medical science people, you can take care of that for us, right?
 >
-> Lucien's already making it.
+> Lucian's already making it.
 >
-> He's like, I've done what?
+> Alright, we made it to the end.
 >
-> All right, we made it.
->
-> We made it to the end.
->
 > You guys have been a fucking amazing audience.
 >
 > Thank you for staying to the end of that.
 >
-> We had all the zig zags.
+> ZigZag, you guys were brilliant.
 >
-> You guys were brilliant.
->
 > This show is here every Tuesday night.
 >
-> Every Tuesday, you can come back, bring it on the second date.
+> Every Tuesday you can come back, bring him on the second date.
 >
 > Maybe, who knows?
 >
-> Who knows?
->
-> All right.
+> Alright, I got hopes for you guys.